Christian culture: Religious life

 In Christian belief and practice, a sacrament is a rite, instituted by Christ, that mediates grace, constituting a sacred mystery.
 The term is derived from the Latin word sacramentum, which was used to translate the Greek word for mystery.
 Views concerning both what rites are sacramental, and what it means for an act to be a sacrament vary among Christian denominations and traditions.

 The most conventional functional definition of a sacrament is that it is an outward sign, instituted by Christ, that conveys an inward, spiritual grace through Christ.
 The two most widely accepted sacraments are Baptism and the Eucharist (or Holy Communion), however, the majority of Christians also recognize five additional sacraments: Confirmation (Chrismation in the Orthodox tradition), Holy orders (ordination), Penance (or Confession), Anointing of the Sick, and Matrimony (see Christian views on marriage).

 Taken together, these are the Seven Sacraments as recognized by churches in the High Church tradition—notably Roman Catholic, Eastern Orthodox, Oriental Orthodox, Independent Catholic, Old Catholic, many Anglicans, and some Lutherans.
 Most other denominations and traditions typically affirm only Baptism and Eucharist as sacraments, while some Protestant groups, such as the Quakers, reject sacramental theology.
 Christian denominations, such as Baptists, which believe these rites do not communicate grace, prefer to call Baptism and Holy Communion ordinances rather than sacraments.

 Today, most Christian denominations are neutral about religious male circumcision, neither requiring it nor forbidding it.
 The practice is customary among the Coptic, Ethiopian, and Eritrean Orthodox Churches, and also some other African churches, as they require that their male members undergo circumcision.
-Even though most Christian denominations does not require male circumcision, male circumcision is widely in many predominantly Christian countries and many Christian communities.
+Even though most Christian denominations do not require male circumcision, male circumcision is widely practiced in many predominantly Christian countries and many Christian communities.
 Christian communities in Africa, the Anglosphere countries, the Philippines, the Middle East, South Korea and Oceania have high circumcision rates, While Christian communities in Europe and South America have low circumcision rates.
 The United States and the Philippines are the largest majority Christian countries in the world to extensively practice circumcision.
 Scholar Heather L. Armstrong writes that, as of 2021, about half of Christian males worldwide are circumcised, with most of them being located in Africa, Anglosphere countries, and the Philippines.

 Worship can be varied for special events like baptisms or weddings in the service or significant feast days.
 In the early church, Christians and those yet to complete initiation would separate for the Eucharistic part of the worship.
 In many churches today, adults and children will separate for all or some of the service to receive age-appropriate teaching.
 Such children's worship is often called Sunday school or Sabbath school (Sunday schools are often held before rather than during services).